luetkemj/luetkemj.github.io/_posts/2018-05-05-netlify-lambdas-as-simple-as-possible.md

   "description": "",
   "main": "index.js",
   "scripts": {
-    "build": "rm -rf dist && cp -r src dist"
+    "build": "rm -rf dist && rm -rf functions && cp -r src/functions functions && mkdir dist" },
-  },
   "author": "",
   "license": "ISC"
 }
 ```

-`npm run build` will create a new `/dist` directory that is simply a direct copy of the `/src` directory.
+`npm run build` will delete `./dist` and `./functions` if they already exist, make a copy of `./src/functions` to `./functions` and make a new empty dir at `./dist`.

 Finally, we need to tell Netlify how our project is structured.
 This can be done from their web interface but in this tutorial we will create a special settings file that will override those settings.